Part of the Speed audit

 How many third-party scripts is too many?

 There is no fixed limit, but each one adds a network request and execution time.
 Audit your scripts quarterly.
 If a tool's dashboard has not been checked in months, remove its script.
-Fewer scripts means faster pages and fewer external dependencies.
+Fewer scripts means faster pages and fewer outside risks.

 Can I check third-party scripts without signing up?